Graphic Design Certificate Program

 - Working with effects and layer styles

-- Working with mask.
+- Working with masks.
 Create and animate a mask to cut out pieces of video and selectively add effects.
-Look at track mattes and their uses.
+Look at track mattes and their uses

 - Rendering your composition and understanding export settings for video